 <omitted text unchanged>

 If the ECN Marking or Congestion Information Reporting Status IE is included in the Handover Request Acknowledge Transfer IE, the SMF shall, if supported, use it to deduce if ECN marking at NG-RAN or ECN marking at UPF or congestion information reporting is active or not active as described in TS 23.501 [9].

+If the Barred UE allowed for emergency call IE is included in the HANDOVER REQUEST message, the AMF shall consider that the UE is accessing to perform an emergency call while being served by a barred cell.